Park West Gallery and Tim Yanke Reveal New Augmented-Reality Artwork

 “The idea of venturing into uncharted waters has always been intriguing to me,” says Yanke.
 “That’s why I jumped at the chance to develop this program with Park West.
 There’s now a new way to bring my paintings to life.
 It’s incredibly satisfying.”

-Betteridge concurs, noting that, “Reveal adds a whole other dimension to the work.
+Betteridge concurs, noting that, “Moving Canvas adds a whole other dimension to the work.
 Now, our collectors can have these secret worlds hiding in the art on their walls and they’re the only ones who will how to unlock them.
 The level of interest we’re seeing in this new augmented-reality experience is completely unprecedented.”

 On July 14, 2019, Yanke went in-studio at Detroit’s Fox 2 News to demonstrate the AR experience for local viewers with his new artwork “Peta Louthias.”